 ANIMAL RIGHTS TERRORISTS

 Attorney explains how Animal Rights groups use animal law to put dog owners at great risk of animal abuse charges, guilty verdict, seizure of dogs and property.

 And How AR Groups Use Animal Abuse Laws

 Christopher Cardozo, Esq. © Sept.
 2009 Update March 2019

 Here’s an example of how AR groups twist words.
-PetPac was attacked by Judie Mancuso, which was instrumental in defeating California’s worst anti-pet, anti-animal legislation (AB 1634) and now CA animal owners have to fight SB 250, an even greater threat.
+PetPac was attacked by Judie Mancuso, which was instrumental in defeating California’s worst anti-pet, anti-animal legislation (AB 1634) and CA animal owners are still fighting laws that put animal's rights above human rights.

 Judi Mancuso, representing Animal Rights, broadcasts that a key member of PetPAC was named in one of the many suits filed by the state.
 Yet PetPAC was neither named nor is it involved in any legal suits.
 Rather, the lawsuit involves the alleged use of telemarketing by other groups that are named if you read the whole thing.

 Example: AB1122 allows a rescue to “sell” a dog but limits private breeders.
 If a breeder displays a dog, they could be guilty of attempting to sell it.
 Most such bills are premised on "alleged abuse" but in most cases, there is no actual abuse.
 The Animal Rights groups draft these laws so the term "abuse" is written into the law itself.
 For example, murder would be inherently wrong, and that is termed ‘malum in se’ [a wrong in itself] but a law which makes something prohibited that is not necessarily wrong, is called ‘malum prohibitum’ [wrong because government prohibits it as wrong.]